-- i.
-It provides an opportunity for the non-economics major who has enjoyed his introduction to economics in ECON1000 and wants to add more to his knowledge of economics. - ii.
+- It provides an opportunity for the non-economics major who has enjoyed introduction to economics in ECON1000 and wants to add more to their knowledge of economics. - ii.
 It provides an upgrade path for the student who has taken ECON1000 and wishes to major or minor in economics.